-1. Any clothing or apparel which:

-- is considered unsafe, dangerous or a health hazard - contains or alludes to offensive or obscene symbols, signs, slogans or words denigrating any person's race, color, religion, ancestry, national origin, disability, gender or sexual orientation or creates discord among the student body - contains or alludes to offensive language or symbols promoting or endorsing violence, sex, drugs, alcohol, tobacco or vandalism - 2.
-Any attire or grooming disruptive to the instructional process which may include, but is not limited to: - bare midriffs, tube tops, spaghetti straps, cut-off t-shirts, and any clothing insufficient to conceal undergarments at all times, such as net/mesh shirts, transparent blouses, shirts or dresses - pants, shorts or jeans are to be worn no lower than the hipbones making sure that no undergarments or skin is exposed (when sitting or walking) - shorts, dresses, or skirts must touch the top of the knee cap when standing - clothing that is too tight or revealing - shirt necklines must be no lower than three closed fingers below the collar/base of the neck and no cleavage shall be exposed - purposely frayed clothing or clothing with holes mid-thigh or higher; leggings may be worn only under pants, shorts, dresses or skirts - costumes, capes and blankets - sunglasses, hats hairnets, do rags, beanies, scarves, head covers, or hoods or may not be worn inside the building during the school day - head phones may be worn in class only with permission granted by school personnel. - bare feet, slippers are not to be worn - hats worn to school must be kept in the locker or student's backpack during the day.
-Hats worn or carried to class may be confiscated - wallet chains, dog collars, hanging chains, studded jewelry or other accessories that represent a safety threat - jewelry with gang symbols - any combination of clothing which law enforcement agencies currently consider gang-related (these may change)
+- 1. Any clothing or apparel which: - is considered unsafe, dangerous or a health hazard - contains or alludes to offensive or obscene symbols, signs, slogans or words denigrating any person's race, color, religion, ancestry, national origin, disability, gender or sexual orientation or creates discord among the student body - contains or alludes to offensive language or symbols promoting or endorsing violence, sex, drugs, alcohol, tobacco or vandalism - 2.
+Any attire or grooming disruptive to the instructional process which may include, but is not limited to: - bare midriffs, tube tops, spaghetti straps, cut-off t-shirts, and any clothing insufficient to conceal undergarments at all times, such as net/mesh shirts, transparent blouses, shirts or dresses - pants, shorts or jeans are to be worn no lower than the hipbones making sure that no undergarments or skin is exposed (when sitting or walking) - shorts, dresses, or skirts must touch the top of the knee cap when standing - · clothing that is too tight or revealing - shirt necklines must be no lower than three closed fingers below the collar/base of the neck and no cleavage shall be exposed - purposely frayed clothing or clothing with holes mid-thigh or higher; leggings may be worn only under pants, shorts, dresses or skirts - costumes, capes, blankets and sunglasses may not be worn inside the building during the school day - head phones may be worn in class only with permission granted by school personnel - bare feet, slippers are not to be worn - wallet chains, dog collars, hanging chains, studded jewelry or other accessories that represent a safety threat - jewelry with gang symbols - any combination of clothing which law enforcement agencies currently consider gang-related (these may change)